 Work-life balance describes the (ideally harmonious) relationship between your job responsibilities, personal pursuits, and family obligations.
 But it’s a balance that Warfighters don’t always find so easily.
-Military Service Members take on jobs and duties that go well beyond punching a time card from 9-to-5.
+Service Members take on jobs and duties that go well beyond punching a time card from 9-to-5.
 And if they’re married, their spouses (who also might be balancing careers) often support the home front so they can.
 Enlistment is a commitment to a life dictated by your duties and responsibilities, and it’s a lifestyle devoted to honor and service.
 It’s a commitment your family has to make too.
-That’s why phrases such as “enlist a Military Service Member, retain a family” ring true in discussions about work-life balance in the military because your career impacts everyone.
+That’s why phrases such as “enlist a Service Member, retain a family” ring true in discussions about work-life balance in the military because your career impacts everyone.
 And at the end of the day, a healthy work-life balance affects performance, so it’s important to find a way forward that works for you and your family.

 Work-life balance for military families